 You try a gentle approach, you try a firm approach.
 You give them space, you try to get them to open up.
 You suggest things that can help.
 You buy them presents.
 You say encouraging things, you get frustrated and argue.
 Yet nothing you do seems to make any difference.

 From my experience, the big mistake that people often make is that they treat depression as a mood, as if saying or doing the right thing will lift the depression.
-What you must remember is that depression isn’t a mood – it’s a very debilitating illness.
+What you must remember is that depression is a very debilitating illness.
+Depression isn’t a mood; it’s cancer of the soul, and it eats away at the mind until all that remains is fear, anxiety and pain.

 If somebody had a broken leg, you wouldn’t tell them to go for a run.
 You would be patient, you would understand that it will take time, patience and rehabilitation.
 When the leg heals and you can walk again, it still can take weeks for it to regain full strength.
 It may never be as strong again.
 Depending on how bad the break was, it may alter how you walk, what exercise you can do, even how you stand.
 It may never be the same again.